-Ben has been working with franchisors for over fifteen years on a variety of litigation, counseling, transactional, and regulatory matters.
+Ben has been working with franchisors for over twenty years on a variety of litigation, counseling, transnational, and regulatory matters.
 Even though his experience spans a broad range of areas, Ben’s expertise is in litigating disputes of all kinds.
 From suits involving alternative distribution channels and contested terminations to enforcing post-term covenants against terminated franchisees, Ben has assisted clients in navigating the perils of litigation.

 Ben’s experience beyond litigation includes advising clients in trademark prosecutions and trademark protection matters, counseling franchisors in all aspects of the franchise relationship, advising franchisors in connection with the structuring of their domestic and international franchise programs, and representing clients before various federal agencies, including the Food and Drug Administration and Consumer Product Safety Administration on a variety of issues, such as advertising and marketing practices, food labeling and recalls of consumer goods.

 - University of Virginia School of Law (J.D.)

 - University of South Carolina (B.A.S., magna cum laude)

 - American Bar Association (Forum on Franchising, Section of Litigation)

 - Director, Forum on Franchising Litigation and Dispute Resolution Division Steering Committee (2017-2019)

 - Member, Forum on Franchising Litigation and Dispute Resolution Division Steering Committee (2015-2017)

 - Legal Symposium Task Force (2006- 2007)

 Admitted to Practice